TinyCircuits/TinyCircuits-TinyShield-Wireling_Adapter-ASD2022/README.md

-# TinyCircuits TinyShield Whisker Adapter ASD2022
+# TinyCircuits TinyShield Wireling Adapter ASD2022
 # ASD2022 Rev4

 The design files are located under design_files/ for the TinyCircuits ASD2022 Rev 4 PCB.
-This is a TinyShield that is meant to add 4 separately addressable Whisker Ports to any TinyDuino stack.
+This is a TinyShield that is meant to add 4 separately addressable Wireling Ports to any TinyDuino stack.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.